 The Magnet Difference

 If giving back and creating legacy are important to you, the advantages the insurance industry offers likely resonate with you.
 Whatever your individual purpose is, insurance can help bring meaning to that.
-This industry offers a clear path to independence and an opportunity to expand financial literacy, especially in undeserved communities.
+This industry offers a clear path to independence and an opportunity to expand financial literacy, especially in underserved communities.
 A career through Magnet isn’t one that limits you to cookie cutter solutions.

 “You can balance giving, earning, and building your own business.
 It’s a great environment for young people who have the desire to be in a role where they can give back,” Wes concluded.